noncorpus/DnD5e/unbroken-circle/characters/meriel-alwine.md

 Deflect Missiles
 Starting at 3rd level, you can use your reaction to deflect or catch the missile when you are hit by a ranged weapon Attack.
 When you do so, the damage you take from the Attack is reduced by 1d 10 + your Dexterity modifier + your monk level.

+Open Hand Technique
+Starting when you choose this tradition at 3rd level, you can manipulate your enemy’s ki when you harness your own.
+Whenever you hit a creature with one of the attacks granted by your Flurry of Blows, you can impose one of the following effects on that target:
+It must succeed on a Dexterity saving throw or be knocked prone.
+It must make a Strength saving throw.
+If it fails, you can push it up to 15 feet away from you.
+It can’t take reactions until the end of your next turn.

 ## Background

 Age | Height | Weight  |